-1. Updating and transferring data (Position: Top table edge - left or right corner)
+1. Updating and transferring data (Recommended position: Top table edge - left or right corner)

 Examples: Adding new table items, Bulk updating, Share, Multiselect, Download, Print, Multiaction dropdown

-2. Reorganizing data (Position: Top left table corner)
+2. Reorganizing data (Recommended position: Top left table corner)

 Examples: Filtering through Dropdowns, Datepicker, Sorting mechanisms, Search bar

-3. Batch preview options (Position: Bottom table edge or Top right corner)
+3. Batch preview options (Recommended position: Bottom table edge)